AppsFlyer/aerospike-clj/README.md

   #_=>          ["aerospike-001.com", "aerospik-002.com"] "my-ns" {:enable-logging true}))
 ```

 It is possible to inject additional asynchronous user-defined behaviour.
+To do that add an implementation of  the
+`ClientEvents` protocol.
-To do that add an instance of `ClientEvents`.
-Some useful info is passed in in-order to support metering and to read client configuration. `op-start-time` is `(System/nanoTime)` [more here](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).
+Some useful info is passed in-order to support metering and to read client configuration. `op-start-time` is
+`(System/nanoTime)`, see more [here](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).

 ```clojure
 (let [c (aero/init-simple-aerospike-client